Latent inhibition: Low latent inhibition

 Most people are able to ignore the constant stream of incoming stimuli, but this capability is reduced in those with low latent inhibition.
 Low latent inhibition seems to often correlate with distracted behaviors, and may resemble hyper-activity, hypomania, or attention deficit hyperactivity disorder (ADHD) in early decades of life.
 This distractedness can manifest itself as general inattentiveness, a tendency to switch subjects without warning in conversation, and other absentminded habits.
 Not all distractedness can be explained by low latent inhibition, and not all people with low LI lack attentiveness.
 It does mean, however, that the higher quantity of incoming information requires a mind capable of handling it.
+Most people with autism are thought to have especially low levels of latent inhibition.
+Depending on their intelligence and social skills, it can often lead to sensory overload.

-Those of above average intelligence are thought to be capable of processing this stream effectively, enabling their creativity and increasing their awareness of their surroundings.
+More generally: those of above average intelligence are thought to be capable of processing this stream effectively, enabling their creativity and increasing their awareness of their surroundings.
 Those with average and less than average intelligence are less able to cope, and as a result are more likely to suffer from mental illness and sensory overload.
-It is hypothesized that a low level of latent inhibition can cause psychosis, a high level of creative achievement, or both, which is usually dependent on the individual's intelligence.
-When they cannot develop the creative ideas, they become frustrated or depressive.
+Correspondingly, it is hypothesized that a low level of latent inhibition can cause psychosis, a high level of creative achievement, or both, as a function of the respective individual's intelligence.

 High levels of the neurotransmitter dopamine (or its agonists) in the ventral tegmental area of the brain have been shown to decrease latent inhibition.
-Certain dysfunctions of the neurotransmitters glutamate, serotonin, and acetylcholine have also been implicated.
+Certain neurotransmitter dysfunctions involving glutamate, serotonin, and acetylcholine have also been implicated.